-Any changes in your project and/or budget during the grant cycle will require a scope of work (SOW) change.
-Scope of work changes within 10 percent of a grantee's budget will be reviewed for approval by the regional ITC Council Member and the ITC Grant Administrator.
-The Council must approve all scope of work amendments of 10 percent or greater.
+Most changes to the project(s) and/or budget during the grant cycle will require a scope of work (SOW) change.
+Scope of work changes less than 10 percent (<10%) of a grantee's budget will be reviewed for approval by the regional ITC Council Member and the ITC Grant Administrator.
+Changes 10 percent or greater (≥10%) of the entire budget require full Council approval.